runwayml/learn/docs/getting-started/overview.md

 | File       | Stream the model output into a file using supported formats         |

 4) **Options**: Each model has a set of options that you can change and update.
 These are often known as hyperparameters.

 5) **Run/Stop & Install**: This button will allow you to start and stop your models.
 Learn more about [running a model](how-to/run-a-model.md)

 ### Understanding Workspaces

-Runway is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/model-101.md). **Workspaces** provide a way to logically group models used into the same project.
+Runway is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/model-101.md). **Workspaces** provides a way to logically group models used into the same project.
 For example, a creator working on an interactive dance performance may create a workspace containing two models that she would like to use for her piece: OpenPose for detecting the dancers’ movements and WaveNet for generating a score for the dance.

 A **Workspace** is a collection of models.
 In a **Workspace** you can organize your models by theme, hierarchy, or however else you like.